irubnich/python-serv/README.md

 - `other_file.ext` - regular file that triggers a browser download

 ## On Heroku
 I deployed this to http://stormy-island-9205.herokuapp.com/ and it serves files remotely as well as it does locally.
+Give it a few seconds for the dyno to wake up the first time you load the page.
+This is normal behavior if you have less than 2 dynos.

 ## Credits
 Based on a Ruby tutorial I stumbled upon a while ago: https://practicingruby.com/articles/implementing-an-http-file-server